CheerathAniketh/Citadel-AI/README.md

 - `config.py`'s `.env` path was relative to CWD, not to the file itself → only worked when run from inside `backend/`.
 - `analyzer.py`'s `analyze_bias()` would raise `IndexError` on an empty/all-null target column.
 - Dependency cascade: `supabase==2.4.0` pinned an old `httpx`, which itself was too old for `gotrue`'s `proxy` kwarg usage; upgrading `supabase` then needed a `websockets` bump, which overshot `realtime`'s own pin.
 Resolved by aligning versions; `requirements.txt` regenerated from the working environment via `pip freeze`.
 - `CORSMiddleware` used `allow_origins=["*"]` + `allow_credentials=True` simultaneously — invalid combination per spec, and a real open-CORS hole.
-Fixed via `ALLOWED_ORIGINS` env var + `allow_credentials=False` until JWT auth exists.
+Fixed via `ALLOWED_ORIGINS` env var + `allow_credentials=False` until JWT auth existed.
 - `config.py` edit landed an `ALLOWED_ORIGINS` field + `allowed_origins_list` property at **module level**, outside the `Settings` class entirely — silent no-op until `main.py` tried to access `settings.allowed_origins_list` and hit `AttributeError`.
 - `insert_audit_run()` wrote to `audit_runs`, a table `INIT_SQL` never actually created (only `audit_logs`, a different table/schema, existed).
 Silent failure caught by the persistence try/except — no crash, but nothing ever actually saved.
 Fixed by creating the missing table directly in Supabase.
 - API layer hardcoded `user_id="demo_user"` (not a valid UUID) against a UUID-typed FK column → every persist attempt failed with `invalid input syntax for type uuid`.
-Fixed with a real demo user row + a named UUID constant.
+Fixed with a real demo user row + a named UUID constant, later replaced entirely by real JWT auth.
 - `ingest_csv` was accidentally pasted into `state.py` instead of `nodes.py`, type-hinted with `CitadelState` before that class was defined later in the same file → circular self-import.
 Fixed by moving the function to `nodes.py`.
 - `python-multipart` wasn't installed — required by FastAPI for any `UploadFile`/`File(...)` endpoint, silent until the CSV upload endpoint was actually added.
-- **(new)** First draft of the real `get_predictions()` rewrite got pasted back into the file with broken indentation — `async def get_predictions`, `_parse_s3_uri`, `_fetch_and_parse_capture_logs`, and `_parse_capture_line` all landed at module level (column 0) instead of indented inside `class AWSConnector`.
-Would have raised `AttributeError: 'AWSConnector' object has no attribute 'get_predictions'` at call time.
+- First draft of the real `get_predictions()` rewrite got pasted back into the file with broken indentation — several methods landed at module level instead of indented inside `class AWSConnector`.
+Would have raised `AttributeError` at call time.
 Fixed by rewriting the full file with correct indentation.
-- **(new)** First live Connect-mode test with real credentials returned `models_discovered: 0`.
-Not an auth or discovery bug — the request specified `region: "us-east-1"` while the endpoint was actually deployed in `ap-south-1`.
-SageMaker endpoint listing is region-scoped, so the search legitimately found nothing.
+- First live Connect-mode test with real credentials returned `models_discovered: 0`.
+Not an auth or discovery bug — the request specified the wrong region (`us-east-1` instead of `ap-south-1`, where the endpoint actually lives).
+SageMaker endpoint listing is region-scoped.
 Fixed by correcting the region in the request.
-- **(new)** Enabled RLS on Supabase tables — immediately after, every governance-check run started failing to persist with `code: '42501', "new row violates row-level security policy for table \"audit_runs\""` (Supabase itself returned `401 Unauthorized`).
-Root cause: the backend's `SUPABASE_KEY` was the `anon` key, which *is* subject to RLS, and zero policies existed yet (default-deny).
-The workflow itself ran fine end-to-end — only the final persistence step broke.
-Fixed by switching `SUPABASE_KEY` in `.env` to the `service_role` key, which bypasses RLS by design — the correct pattern for a trusted backend service, not a workaround.
-Confirmed fixed: re-ran the same check, got `201 Created` on `audit_runs`/`bias_metrics`/`alerts` again.
-Real per-row RLS policies (`user_id = auth.uid()`) still need writing before any browser/frontend code talks to Supabase directly with the `anon` key.
-- **(new)** Enabled RLS on Supabase tables — immediately after, every governance-check run started failing to persist with `code: '42501', "new row violates row-level security policy for table \"audit_runs\""` (Supabase itself returned `401 Unauthorized`).
-Root cause: the backend's `SUPABASE_KEY` was the `anon` key, which *is* subject to RLS, and zero policies existed yet (default-deny).
-The workflow itself ran fine end-to-end — only the final persistence step broke.
-Fixed by switching `SUPABASE_KEY` in `.env` to the `service_role` key, which bypasses RLS by design — the correct pattern for a trusted backend service, not a workaround.
-Confirmed fixed: re-ran the same check, got `201 Created` on `audit_runs`/`bias_metrics`/`alerts` again.
-Real per-row RLS policies (`user_id = auth.uid()`) still need writing before any browser/frontend code talks to Supabase directly with the `anon` key.
+- Enabling RLS on Supabase tables immediately broke persistence (`42501`, "new row violates row-level security policy") because the backend was using the `anon` key, which *is* subject to RLS, with zero policies defined yet (default-deny).
+Fixed by switching to the `service_role` key, which bypasses RLS by design — correct for a trusted backend, not a workaround.
-- **(new)** After the `service_role` key swap, uvicorn logged 12x `Python-dotenv could not parse statement starting at line N` on startup.
-Didn't break anything (app started, Supabase connected, workflow persisted fine), but flagged as a real `.env` formatting issue to track down before it masks something that actually matters — likely an unescaped/unquoted value or stray line format somewhere around lines 7–21.
+- After the `service_role` key swap, uvicorn logged repeated `Python-dotenv could not parse statement` warnings on startup.
+Didn't break anything, flagged for later cleanup — likely an unescaped/unquoted `.env` value.
-- **(new)** `run_governance_workflow` in `governance.py` was updated to reference `user_id` (from the new auth dependency) inside the function body, but the function *signature* wasn't updated to actually declare `user_id: str = Depends(get_current_user)` as a parameter — would have raised `NameError: name 'user_id' is not defined` on every call.
-Two passes were needed to fully catch this since the first "fix" only updated the body, not the signature.
-Fixed by adding the parameter to the signature.
+- `run_governance_workflow`'s function *signature* wasn't updated when auth was added to its body — `user_id` was referenced before it was ever declared as a parameter, which would have raised `NameError` on every call.
+Fixed by adding `user_id: str = Depends(get_current_user)` to the signature.
-- **(new)** First version of a standalone local test page (used to grab a real JWT for curl testing before frontend existed) threw `Uncaught SyntaxError: Identifier 'supabase' has already been declared`.
-Cause: the Supabase CDN script exposes a global `window.supabase`, and the test page's own code also declared `const supabase = window.supabase.createClient(...)` in the same scope — a naming collision, not a real logic bug.
-Fixed by renaming the local client variable to `sb`.
+- A standalone local test page (used to grab a real JWT before frontend existed) threw `Uncaught SyntaxError: Identifier 'supabase' has already been declared` — a naming collision between the Supabase CDN's global `window.supabase` and a locally-declared `const supabase`.
+Fixed by renaming the local variable.
-- **(new)** First `auth.py` implementation verified JWTs using `HS256` against a shared `SUPABASE_JWT_SECRET` — the legacy Supabase auth signing method.
-Once a real token was obtained and inspected, its header showed `"alg":"ES256"` — this Supabase project uses the newer **asymmetric JWT signing keys** system, not the legacy shared secret. `HS256` verification would have failed on every real token.
-Fixed by rewriting `auth.py` to verify against Supabase's public JWKS endpoint (`/auth/v1/.well-known/jwks.json`) via `PyJWKClient` instead — no shared secret needed at all. `SUPABASE_JWT_SECRET` is now unused and can be removed from `.env`/`config.py`.
-Confirmed working end-to-end: real Google-authenticated `user_id` (`06b0e979-...`) correctly extracted and persisted to `audit_runs`.
+- First `auth.py` implementation verified JWTs using `HS256` against a shared secret — the *legacy* Supabase auth method.
+A real token's header showed `"alg":"ES256"` — this project uses Supabase's newer **asymmetric JWT signing keys**.
+Fixed by rewriting `auth.py` to verify against Supabase's public JWKS endpoint instead, no shared secret needed.
+Confirmed working end-to-end with a real Google-authenticated user.

 ---

 ## 🔧 Useful AWS commands (Test-Model repo, reusable for future sessions)

 These live in the sibling `Test-Model` repo (the intentionally-biased hiring model used as Citadel's demo ground truth).
-Keeping them here too since they'll be needed again before every demo/redeploy cycle.

 **Check what's running / billing:**
 ```bash